Zerobeings/learn/README.md

     <img width="60%" src="individualmylisting.png">
 </p>

-> The auto-generated IPFS website is a feature of the [thirdweb](https://thirdweb.com/?utm_source=embed) marketplace prebuilt smart contract
+> The auto-generated IPFS website is a feature of the [thirdweb](https://thirdweb.com/?utm_source=embed) marketplace prebuilt smart contract.

 If the globe is clicked, the user will be lead to the respective NFT listing website.